kdave/btrfs-progs/tests/README.md

   * tests for command line interface, option coverage, weird option combinations that should not work
   * not necessary to do any functional testing, could be rather lightweight
-  * functional tests should go to to other test dirs
+  * functional tests should go to other test directories
   * the driver script will only execute `./test.sh` in the test directory

 *tests/misc-tests/*